 The onslaught of phishing emails at Queen's has prompted ITServices to make some changes in the handling of email through the @queensu.ca email system.
 ITServices is working diligently to adjust the infrastructure of the mail system to prevent as many phishing and spam attacks as possible.
-Amongst other things, we're now filtering email submitted to mail.queensu.ca on the secure port 465 before it reaches our email servers.
-We are also applying this filtering to email submitted through webmail.queensu.ca.
+Among other practices, we filter all email submitted to mail.queensu.ca before it reaches our email servers.

 ITServices will continue to monitor and fine-tune the email infrastructure to respond to new challenges and demands upon the system.
 As well, we are working hard to communicate with our stakeholders about the dangers of phishing so we can educate users about safe practices.